 Racer was Roklan's first title for the Atari 2600, and as such, is a rather simple game.
 The player controls an strangely phallic shaped car which they must maneuver around the screen and avoid crashing into the walls.
 The screen scrolls downward, so you are constantly moving forward.
 As such there is no gas button, nor is there a brake button.
 All you can do as hang on and dodge those walls!

 At the start of the game, the walls move rather slowly.
 In fact it is almost impossible to crash into a wall unless you're trying to do it on purpose.
-However about every 30 seconds the game will speed up, and the walls will come faster and faster until they become unavoidable to anyone who isn't a Jedi.
+However after scoring ten points the game will speed up (this takes about 30 seconds), and the walls will come faster and faster until they become unavoidable to anyone who isn't a Jedi.
 This usually happens around the fifth speed up.

 Each player starts with three lives, with extra lives being awarded every 30 points.
 There are ten different game variations, each one changing the number of players and the speed at which the game starts.
 The last two variations are a sort of 'Children's Mode' where the game starts at the slowest speed and never speeds up.